cengels/potence/docs/_pages/Arrays/difference.md

 description: Creates a new array with only the elements
              that are unique to one of the given arrays.
 parameters:
-  array: An array with any number of elements.
-  value: The value to check for multiples on array.
+  arrays:
+    description: The arrays to difference.
+    rest: true
 ---
 ## Syntax